Sam Hughes (footballer): Burton Albion

-2023–24 season

-Hughes started the season opener on 5 August 2023, in a 2–0 defeat to Blackpool.
+Hughes started the 2023–24 season opener on 5 August 2023, in a 2–0 defeat to Blackpool.
 He sustained a calf injury in October, and made his return on 28 November in a 2–0 loss against Portsmouth.
 On 10 January 2024, in a 2–1 defeat against Blackpool in the EFL Trophy, Hughes picked up a knock and was substituted off in the first half.
-He wouldn't play again until 23 March, coming on as a substitute for Aristote Nsiala in a 1–0 defeat against Port Vale.
+He would not play again until 23 March, coming on as a substitute for Aristote Nsiala in a 1–0 defeat against Port Vale.
 It was also his first appearance under new manager Martin Paterson.
 The absence of John Brayford saw Hughes captaining the team towards the end of the season.
 Hughes finished the season with 32 appearances.
-Since his contract was expiring in the summer, Burton offered him a new contract.
-However, he wanted "a fresh start, a new challenge" and chose to depart following 117 appearances and 6 goals for Burton.
+As his contract was expiring in the summer, Burton offered him a new contract, but Hughes wanted "a fresh start, a new challenge" and chose to depart with in total 117 appearances and 6 goals for Burton.

 Stockport County

 On 1 July 2024, it was announced that Hughes had signed for League One club Stockport County on a free transfer, signing a three-year deal.
 He made his debut in the season opener on 10 August against Cambridge United, which finished in a 2–0 win.
-He captained Stockport in a 6–1 defeat against Blackburn Rovers in the EFL Cup on 13 August.
+He captained Stockport in a 6–1 defeat against Blackburn Rovers played in the EFL Cup on 13 August.
 However, he came off in the first half after taking a knock.
 He made his return in September against the Everton U21 in the EFL Trophy, but would not play for another month until starting in a 1–1 draw against Northampton Town in October.
-By January 2025, Hughes had only made three league starts in eight appearances, and was in search of more gametime.
+By January 2025, Hughes had made only three league starts in eight appearances, and demanded more gametime.

-Loan to Peterborough United

 On 16 January 2025, Hughes joined Peterborough United on a loan until the end of the 2024–25 season.
 His debut came on 18 January, starting in a 0–0 draw against Leyton Orient and helping Peterborough to their first league clean sheet of the season.
 Team-mate Carl Johnston hailed Hughes on his debut, stating, "Big Sam was a leader out there and a big voice, he was fantastic."
 Hughes would also captain the side, despite being a loan player.
-He won the January Player of the Month for Peterborough.
-He scored his first goal for Peterborough on 22 March in a 3–0 win over Charlton Athletic.
+He won the January Player of the Month for Peterborough and scored his first goal for Peterborough on 22 March in a 3–0 win over Charlton Athletic.
 Hughes was cup-tied as Peterborough won the 2024–25 EFL Trophy by beating Birmingham City 2–0 in the final on 13 April.
 He finished his loan with 19 appearances and 1 goal.

 Peterborough United

-On 24 June 2025, Hughes signed for Peterborough permanently on a three-year deal.
+On 24 June 2025, Hughes signed for Peterborough in a three-year deal.
+He was out at the start of the season however, due to an achilles injury he suffered in pre-season.